-The short answer: yes.
 Not all consumers are created equal.
-Their needs, wants, and behaviors vary all over the map.
+Their needs, wants, and behaviors are as varied as their lifestyles and personalities.
 They communicate and connect with brands both digitally and traditionally – sometimes simultaneously.

 Build your strategy around questions like: Which channels do my audience occupy?
 What kind of information are they looking for?
 What products or services do they want?

 How much are you spending to communicate your message?
-Take a look at the costs associated with customer acquisition and return on investments biannually and after each campaign close-out.
+Look closely at the costs associated with customer acquisition, as well as return on investments biannually and after each campaign closeout.
 From there, determine the overall effectiveness of your efforts.

 Try not to stretch your social media presence too thin, too fast.
-Hone in on the “Big 3” for social media and content marketing purposes: blogging, Twitter, and either Facebook or LinkedIn.
+Hone in on the “Big Three” for social media and content marketing purposes: blogging, Twitter and either Facebook or LinkedIn.